UK’s best fire pits both large and small tested for heat and design April 2021

 The only way to have a decent fire going in your garden, without destroying your lawn, is to use the best fire pit you can find, and with so many great products on the UK market, you are truly spilt for choice.

 Fire pits come in a wide range of shapes, sizes, and prices, so we’re sure that you can find one that is right for you.
-To make this search all that much easier, we took some of the best fire pits you can buy here in the UK and reviewed them for you.
+To make this search all that much easier, we took some of the best fire pits you can buy here in the UK and reviewed them for you buy you should also really checkout the what you need to know about the best fire pits section.

 Below you will find our thoughts on the best fire pits for sale at the moment.
 We tried to select the ones we think offer the best value for money, and tried to keep the price range within affordable levels.